aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

    npm run integ
    ```

-11. When you are done you can clean up the deployment:
+11. When you are done, you can clean up the deployment:

    ```
    npm run destroy